Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Introduction

-\textbf{Significant Improvements over Preliminary Version}: A small part of this paper, specifically the \pqhases~scheme, accepted in~\cite{Yavuz:HASES:ICC2023}.
-Our current article makes substantial new contributions over its preliminary version on algorithmic novelty, formal security analysis, and experiment/implementation fronts (more than 18 pages of this 28‐page manuscript are new content): (i) We introduced two new schemes, \lahases~and \hyhases~over \pqhases.
-Our \lahases~offers near-optimal EC-based aggregation, and \hyhases~provides an ideal conventional-secure-PQ hybrid signature with a novel nesting method.
-To the best of our knowledge, \lahases~and \hyhases~are the first hardware-assisted constructions that offer signer optimal aggregate signature and hybrid-PQ capabilities, respectively. (ii) We fully implemented all \hases~schemes on both commodity hardware and low-end IoT devices and tested them on actual DT datasets.
-We added new experiments and comparisons with the state-of-the-art aggregate, PQ, and hybrid schemes. (iii) We provided formal security proofs of all \hases~variants.
+\textbf{Significant Improvements over Preliminary Version and Prior Works:} A small part of this paper, specifically the \pqhases~scheme, accepted in~\cite{Yavuz:HASES:ICC2023}.
+Our current article makes substantial new contributions over its preliminary version on algorithmic novelty, formal security analysis, and experiment/implementation fronts (more than 18 pages of this 28‐page manuscript are new content):